skywarth/annals-of-disco/cinematography/tv-show.md

 - resident evil
 - primal
 - Last Of Us*
-- fringe
+- Fringe
 - The Witcher *
 - Castlevania
 - What we do in the shadows *
 - For all mankind*
 - Fargo*
 - Invincible*
-- marco polo
+- Marco polo
-- person of interest*
+- Person of interest*
 - The Bible (2013)*
-- Brave new world*
+- Brave new world
+- Gen-V*

 check